0branch/boron/doc/UserManual.md

 Vec3!
 -----

-Vec3 stores 3 floating point values.
+Vec3 is a simple value that stores three floating point values.

 A Vec3 is specified as two or three decimal numbers separated by commas.
 If none of the numbers has a decimal point then the value will be a coord!.